UoSMediaFrameworks/uos-media-hub-legacy/README.md

 npm install
 ```

 Copy the example environment file and edit as you'd like.
+Here's what they do:
+* `HUB_SECRET` - A password hash done with bcrypt.
+Compute your bcrypt has and set this to whatever you'd like.
+The env-example.sh contains the bcrypt hash for 'kittens'.
+* `HUB_MONGO` - Mongo connection string to the mongo database.
+* `PORT` - Port that the application should listen on.

 ```
 cp env-example.sh env.sh